Yelp/mrjob/docs/runners-emr.rst

     Killing our SSH tunnel (pid 988)
     ...

+The same job flow ID can be used to start new jobs without waiting for a new job flow to bootstrap.

 Note that SSH must be set up for logs to be scanned from persistent jobs.

 Finding failures after the fact